 - Please do not ask to take photo’s of the model during her break or lunch.

-- As the models are paid by us (Mick Payton Studios), they are considered to be our ‘employees’ and subject to our care and hospitality.
+- As the models are paid by us (Mick Payton Studios), they are subject to our care and hospitality.
 In the unlikely event of you having a problem with the model, please do refer the matter to us; do not try to address it with the model directly.

 - Please do not try to be my assistant or try to tutor unless I ask, more than one person giving information is too confusing and not productive.
 If someone asks for your input then by all means give it.